ngrx/platform/projects/ngrx.io/content/guide/schematics/container.md

 ng generate container UsersPage --state reducers/index.ts --stateInterface MyState
 ```

-If you want to generate container with scss file, add `@ngrx/schematics:container` to schematics in `angular.json` as bellow.
+If you want to generate a container with an scss file, add `@ngrx/schematics:container` to the `schematics` in your `angular.json`.

 ```json
 "schematics": {